Programs & Workshops

 E-mail firstname.lastname@example.org to schedule an appointment

 If you have questions about food, we have answers.
 Our wonderful registered dietitian (RD) can help you develop a plan to achieve your health goals.
 Sessions include personalized nutrition education on any topic of interest, including weight loss, heart-healthy eating, digestive health, and more.
-One-on-one nutritional counseling is available at no charge for full-time employees and their spouses by appointment.
+One-on-one nutritional counseling is available at no charge for all IU employees, their spouses on an IU-sponsored medical plan, and IU retirees by appointment.

 Quit for Life Program